-If your thermostat isn’t detecting a wire, or there’s a power issue, you should check that the wire end is straight, corrosion-free and fully inserted into the wire connector.
+If your thermostat isn’t detecting a wire, or there’s a power issue, you should check that the wire end is straight, fully inserted into the wire connector, and isn't corroded.

 Google Nest thermostats detect wires by testing them in two ways: mechanically (is a wire inserted into the connector) and electrically (electrical current on the wire).
 If a required wire fails either of these tests, you might get a “wires aren’t detected” or similar message, and may not be able to finish setup.